Skip to main content

 Kids as young as 3 can get on snow.
 SKI JASNA runs a dedicated program for ages 3, 8 on a private, gentle slope with instructors and play animators, €90 for a half-day session that includes an indoor warm-up corner with toys and a nanny.
 For kids 5 and up, Tatry Motion's Maxiland group lessons run in a protected arena separate from the main pistes.

-It's genuinely strong for families with mixed abilities.
+It's strong for families with mixed abilities.
 About 60% of the terrain is beginner or novice-friendly, and the Maxiland learning arenas are fenced off from regular traffic, so your kids won't have speed demons blasting past them.
 There's enough intermediate terrain on both sides of Mt.
 Chopok (2,024m) to keep parents entertained between school pickups.

 Fly into Poprad airport (a 90-minute drive) or Kraków (3 hours) for the best budget airline options.
 From Bratislava or Vienna, it's about a 3-hour drive on decent highways.
 There's no train directly to the resort, so you'll want a rental car, which also makes it easy to hit the nearby Tatralandia water park on rest days.